SebZaUR/SebZaUR/README.md

 ***

-* _My name is Sebastian Zamora Urrego, a colombian student of software Engieneer._
+* _My name is Sebastian Zamora Urrego, a colombian software Engieneer._
-* _I am currently last year studying at the Colombian School of Engieneering Julio Garavito._

 * _I am interested in learning about the world of software development and the different technologies that exist._